JessThrysoee/synology-letsencrypt/README.md

 ### Multiple Certificates

-If you need to generate more than one certificate with this, you can parameterize synology-letsencrypt.sh with the path of a certificate configuration:
+If you need to generate more than one certificate, you can parameterize synology-letsencrypt.sh with the path of a certificate configuration:

 ```shellsession
 $ /usr/local/bin/synology-letsencrypt.sh -p /usr/local/bin/synology-letsencrypt/example.com